Shreyas07062000/agency-swarm-lab/CodeGuardiansAgency/CodeAnalyzer/instructions.md

 1. Use the GitHub API to retrieve changes from pull requests related to the TypeScript codebase.
 2. Analyze the retrieved changes against quality standards, defined below.
-3. Communicate findings to the ReportGeneratorCodeGuardiansAgency for report compilation.
+3. Communicate findings to the ReportGenerator to CodeGuardiansAgency for report compilation.

 ## CodeQualityStandards